 No need for a track.

-No need to time recovery.
+No need for time recovery.

 Nothing forced, but lots of benefits.

-What is Fartlek training?
+What is Fartlek Training (Fartlek Run)?

-Fartlek runs literally refer to playing around doing different speeds in an unstructured manner.
 It was first developed by Swedish coach Gösta Holmér, after World War II, as a way of combining speed and endurance in one training session.

 It teaches your body to incorporate varying speeds into a run, which can come in handy at the end of a race or during certain sections of a race when you want to take advantage of a downhill or realize you need just a few more seconds to crush that race goal.

-So basically, fartleks are portions of fast running with no defined recovery period.
+So basically, fartleks are portions of fast running with no defined recovery period

 Those portions of fast running are not long intervals, they are short.